-Confirmed species identification with first line MTB complex sensitivity results may take from as little as 5 days to up to 6 weeks.
+Confirmed species identification with first line MTB complex sensitivity results may take from as little as 7 days to up to 6 weeks.
 This is achieved using WGS with confirmation of resistance predictions performed using phenotypic DST where appropriate.

-Confirmed species identification of NTM may take 5-7 days.
-This is achieved using WGS.
-Phenotypic sensitivity testing if performed, is batched on a weekly basis.
+Confirmed species identification of NTM may take 7-14 days.
+This is achieved predominantly using MALDI-TOF MS. Phenotypic sensitivity testing if performed, is batched on a weekly basis.